elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-08-28-cs2107-lecture-3-encryption-and-crypto-part-2.md

     - Can only encrypt 64 bit blocks at time

 ### Padding Oracle attack
+AES CBC mode is not secure agaisnt this padding attack

 Attacker can send queries and Orcle will output the answer
 - Encruption oracle: On query containing plaintext x, oracle output ciphertext
 - Decryption: Query with plaintext c